i-Rec is a web-based international network focused on the study of vulnerability, resilience and reconstruction after disasters.

 i-Rec organizes an international conference every two years:

-The next i-Rec international conference will take place in Santiago de Chile, Chile in May 2025.
+The next i-Rec international conference will take place in Santiago, Chile, in May 27-29, 2025.
 Save the date.

 More information HERE